gems-iberia/st-power-market-challenge/README.md

 In order to build some insight, we propose you calculate and present below metrics.
 You should at least use one month of data from the dataset provided.
 Feel free to use the complete dataset.

+#### Data
+The provided dataset is based on publicly available trade data published by [OMIE](https://www.omie.es/es/file-access-list).

 #### Format
 Coding and presentation can be done in a Jupiter Notebook which should be uploaded in a new branch to this repository.
 Alternatively README.md could be used to build a report if you prefer to code in regular .py files.